junxit/us-congress-bills-116/metadata.md

 - 2019-12-03 — Placed on the Union Calendar, Calendar No. 260.
 - 2019-12-03 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-319, Part I.
 - 2019-12-03 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-319, Part I.
+- 2019-12-09 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-12-09 — Considered as unfinished business. (consideration: CR H9380-9381)
+- 2019-12-09 — Considered under suspension of the rules. (consideration: CR H9367-9369)
+- 2019-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4761.
+- 2019-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-09 — Ms. Clarke (NY) moved to suspend the rules and pass the bill.
+- 2019-12-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 1 (Roll no. 655). (text: CR H9367)
+- 2019-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 393 - 1 (Roll no. 655).(text: CR H9367)